Harpactira pulchripes

 - Night: slight drops are acceptable

 Avoid chronic overheating.
-Moderate warmth is safer than pushing very hot conditions.
+Moderate warmth is safer than pushing very hot conditions, especially in small rearing containers where a heat source can dry the entire setup quickly.

 💧 Humidity and water